ED attaches Anil Ambani group-linked assets worth Rs 10,117 crore to date - www.lokmattimes.com

 ED attaches Anil Ambani group-linked assets worth Rs 10,117 crore to date

-New Delhi, Dec 5 The Enforcement Directorate (ED) on Friday said it has provisionally attached properties and assets ...
+New Delhi/Mumbai, Dec 5 The Enforcement Directorate (ED) on Friday said it has provisionally attached properties and assets ...

-New Delhi, Dec 5 The Enforcement Directorate (ED) on Friday said it has provisionally attached properties and assets belonging to Anil Ambani-led Reliance Group entities worth Rs 10,117 crore to date.
+New Delhi/Mumbai, Dec 5 The Enforcement Directorate (ED) on Friday said it has provisionally attached properties and assets belonging to Anil Ambani-led Reliance Group entities worth Rs 10,117 crore to date.

 In the latest action, the financial regulator attached over 18 properties, fixed deposits, bank balance and shareholding in unquoted investments of Reliance Anil Ambani Group "worth Rs 1,120 crore in Reliance Home Finance Limited/Reliance Commercial Finance Limited/Yes Bank Fraud Case".